naugtur/research/package-exports/README.md

   - exception: `./package.json` doesn't change
 - all values are represented by their types (well, just `"string"` tbh)

-`exports-data.json` contains raw data of the ~1000 exports collected
+`exports-data.json` contains raw data of the exports collected
 `export-shapes.md` is created by running `node exportshapes.cjs`

 To explore the raw data use `node lookup packagename`

-You can copy the pakcage list from an expanded block in export-shapes and feed it to lookup to get multiple results
+You can copy the package list from an expanded block in export-shapes and feed it to lookup to get multiple results

 ```
 node lookup "side-channel,call-bind,es-value-fixtures,is-core-module,get-intrinsic,which-collection"